WU-CVGL/cluster-user-guide/Getting_started.md

 # Data management

+## Introduction

 We are currently using NFS to share filesystems between cluster nodes.
 The storage space of the login node is small (about 100GB), so it is recommended to store code and data in NFS shared folders: `/dataset` for datasets and `/workspace` for workspaces.
 The two NFS folders are allocated on two different SSDs, each with a capacity of 2TB.

-You can check the file systems with command `df -H`:
+We can check the file systems with command `df -H`:

     peter@login.cvgl.lab: ~ $ df -H